Proless/Mukhtabar/guides/proxmox/README.md

 ### Initial System Configuration & Update

 Now that the installation is complete, it's important to update the system and adjust key settings.
-You don't need to reinvent the wheel—[Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/) provide a variety of useful scripts to automate tasks.
+We don't need to reinvent the wheel—[Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/) provide a variety of useful scripts to automate tasks.
 These scripts help streamline your initial configuration, so you can quickly get your environment ready for use.

 ![Proxmox VE WebUI](images/pve_webui.png "Proxmox VE WebUI")